 - 29.1.
 Adequate financial security and/or a performance bond must be required for all Contracts.
-Procuring Officers can contact the Assistant Director of Corporate Services ~~Head of Policy & Corporate Resources~~ for advice on insurance. - 29.2.
+Procuring Officers can contact the Assistant Director of Corporate Services for advice on insurance. - 29.2.
 For example, for a Threshold 3 or 4 procurement, the Council would likely request the minimum financial cover: - (a) Employers Liability Insurance: £5,000,000 - (b) Public Liability Insurance: £10,000,000 - (c) Professional Indemnity Insurance: £1,000,000 - (d) Product Liability Insurance: Should be proportionate to the product being purchased. - 29.3.
-Any variation from 29.2 must be agreed with the Assistant Director of Corporate Services ~~Head of Policy and Corporate Resources~~.
+Any variation from 29.2 must be agreed with the Assistant Director of Corporate Services.